ondoheer/flask-zurb-foundation/README.rst

 Note:
 --------

-*I'm working on a few methods that will allow to initialize different base templates based on Foundation components*
+*I'm working on a few methods and macros that will allow to implement some of Foundation components quickly.
+Until they work I'll clean the master branch, it was getting kind of bloated with code that wasn't documented yet.*